sarathm09/vibranium/README.md

 - **Reports** HTML, Excel, Junit and JSON report formats are supported.
 Vibranium measures the time taken per call for each API endpoint and helps compare the reports of the previous executions.
 (Check below for a screenshot of the report server UI)

-- **Deployment Support** Vibranium tests can be deployed as a Node JS app along with the apps that you are testing and then invoke tests remotely, thus avoiding network delay in executing tests.

 - **Declarative tests** The tests are written in JSON, by mentioning just the required properties of the test and then the expected values.
 No need to worry about how things work.

-- **Fast** Vibranium uses Node and so is single threaded, but the event driven nature of Node makes it really fast for handling code with a lot of I/O, hence making Vibranium pretty fast

 ## Installation